devvidhani/Evolving-observations-summaries-notes-and-insights-on-AI-ML-trends/OpenAI_Wharton_LLM_LLMPlus_Labor_Market_Impact.md

 * 15% of tasks are directly exposed to LLM.
 * 30% of tasks are exposed to both LLM and LLM+.
 * Higher wages are associated with increased exposure to LLM/LLM+, though numerous lower wage occupations also demonstrate high exposure based on study rubrics.
-* Table 5 has detailed results of skills strongly positively impacted due to LLM/LLM+ exposure, which may pose a risk of reduction in employment.
+* Table 4 (copied from paper below) has detailed results of skills strongly positively impacted due to LLM/LLM+ exposure, which may pose a risk of reduction in employment.
   * Programming and writing skills.
 * On the other hand, science and critical thinking skills are negatively correlated with exposure to LLM/LLM+, indicating that they are less likely to be impacted by LLM/LLM+.
 * Exposure increases from Job Zone 1 to Job Zone 4, and either remains similar or decreases at Job Zone 5.